 Urinary retention can result from many different causes.

 Blockage (obstruction) of the tube passing urine out from the bladder (the urethra)

 A common cause of a blockage for men is prostate gland enlargement.
+See the separate leaflet called Prostate Gland Enlargement.
 Other causes include a narrowing of the urethra (urethral stricture) and constipation.
 Urinary retention in women can also be caused by genitourinary prolapse.

 Problems with the nerves supplying the bladder